robototes/robototes-website/README.md

 ##### Client side

-As long as the server is run in development mode, our unit testing suite will be included in the client.
-The tests are automatically fetched from `views/js/tests` and can be run by clicking the `Run tests` button fixed to the bottom of the page or the `Run again` button on the shown modal.
+As long as the server is run in [debug mode](#debugmode), our unit testing suite will be included in the client.
+The tests are automatically fetched from
+`views/js/tests/client_tests.js` and can be run by clicking the `Run tests` button fixed to the bottom of the page or the `Run again` button on the shown modal.

 ### <a id="specialcommands">Special commands</a>